Confidence-coin/Confidence-coin.github.io/whitepaper/index.md

 Blocks use JSON API and have the below structure:

  - Block id - A running integer
- - Block creation time - used for DTP update transaction calculations
+ - Block creation time - used for DTP update transaction calculations and block rewards
  - Validators list CID
  - Validator id - the validator id in the Validators list
  - Validator IP - an IPv4/v6 address or a domain name where topics can be submitted